Sports Hall Heating

 Radiant cassettes omit no light, noise or draught output which means they do not interfere with activities

-Where a sports hall is used continuously for a good few hours each day, BN Thermic usually recommends a heating system using radiant cassettes which are generally suspended from the ceiling in an evenly distributed grid.
-Radiant cassettes are particularly well-suited to sports hall heating because they do not give rise to a significant temperature gradient meaning that the air temperature at high level is virtually the same as it is at floor level.
-The resultant saving in energy consumption speaks for itself.
+Where a sports facility is used continuously for a good few hours each day, BN Thermic usually recommends a radiant heating system using radiant cassettes which are generally suspended from the ceiling in an evenly distributed grid.
+This creates the ideal sports hall ventilation for air flow.
+Radiant cassettes are particularly well-suited as sports hall heaters because they do not give rise to a significant temperature gradient meaning that the air temperature at high level is virtually the same as it is at floor level.
+The resultant saving in energy costs from the energy efficiency speaks for itself.

-Heating a sports hall, even with radiant cassettes, can be prohibitively expensive when the facility is only used intermittently.
+Heating indoor sports facilities, even with radiant cassettes, can be prohibitively expensive when the facility is only used intermittently.
 In these circumstances halogen heaters are sometimes preferred because they are instantly effective and therefore no pre-heating is required.

 Halogen heaters are generally mounted between 3m and 5m above floor level, and emit shortwave energy which is absorbed by solid bodies including the floor, equipment and, of course, people.
 Because halogen heaters operate in the shortwave part of the spectrum, some light output is inevitable.
 However the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.